jarun/nnn/README.md

 Contexts serve the purpose of exploring multiple directories simultaneously.
 4 contexts are available.
 The status of the contexts are shown in the top left corner:

 - the current context is in reverse
-- other used contexts are underlined
+- other active contexts are underlined
-- rest are unused
+- rest are inactive

 To switch to a context press the Leader key followed by the context number (1-4).